omidmohajerani99/Hamming-code-7-4/README.md

 Sending 1 and receiving 1.\
 Sending 1 and receiving 0 (error).

 * During the time of sending the C codeword in the channel, a noise may be created on C codeword and the C codeword becomes to new D codeword.
-We simulate a BSC channel in python that has the ability to create a random noise on one of the seven bits of the C codeword.<br>
+We simulate a BSC in python that has the ability to create a random noise on one of the seven bits of the C codeword.<br>
 $D = (d_{0} , d_{1} , d_{2} , d_{3} , d_{4} , d_{5} , d_{6})$\
 $D = (p_{0} , p_{1} , a_{0} , p_{2} , a_{1} , a_{2} , a_{3})$